 Ohio Divorce Procedures

-When one divorcing partner files a Complaint, such a person is called as a Plaintiff and it is said that the divorce procedure has begun.
+In Ohio the process begins with one divorcing partner filing a Complaint.
 The other divorcing partner is known as the Respondent.
-The Complaint must allege the following.
+The Complaint must allege the following:

 • The Plaintiff has lived in this state for minimum 6 months immediately before the filing date